nappjs/nappjs/README.md

 # structure

 * schema - folder containing schema versions
-* plugin (optional) - connect middlewares that are included into rest api
+* plugins (optional) - connect middlewares that are included into rest api
-* middleware (optional) - similar as plugins, but for project specific logic
+* middlewares (optional) - similar as plugins, but for project specific logic
-* seed (optional) - seed data in folder structure
+* seeds (optional) - seed data in folder structure